 “For thus it is written I Pet.
 2 [:9]: ‘You are a chosen race, a royal priesthood, and a priestly royalty.’
 Therefore we are all priests, as many of us are Christians.
 But the priests, as we call them, are ministers chosen from among us.
 All they do is done in our name; the priesthood is nothing but a ministry.
 This we learn from I. Cor.
 4 [:1]: ‘This is how one should regard us, as servants of Christ and stewards of the mysteries of God.’ ”

-While Luther delineated between Christians as baptized priests and ministers, he does this to contrast the biblical office of preaching with the corrupt priesthood established through Roman episcopal ordination.
+While Luther delineated between Christians as baptized priests and ministers, he did this to contrast the biblical office of preaching with the corrupt priesthood established through Roman episcopal ordination.
 Therefore, he asserted that papal priests had forsaken preaching the Word for praying the canonical hours and offering masses in propitiation for sins.
 In other words, he contrasted the Office of the Holy Ministry (Predigtamt, ministerium) with the papal priesthood.
 Additionally, Luther argues against the papal bishops’ claim that they alone had the authority to ordain pastors.
 Thereby, he rejected the Roman sacrament of ordination and the notion that pastors possessed an “indelible character” as a result of their ordination.

 Luther’s rejection of Roman sacerdotal (priestly) authority did not mean the rejection of the pastoral office.
 During the 1520s new groups emerged that rejected the external call of ministers and the sacraments.
 Anabaptist preachers began to appear throughout Germany who claimed divine inspiration for their secret preaching.
 They also rejected infant baptism and the idea of the Christ’s physical presence in the Lord’s Supper.
 For this reason, in 1530 Lutherans condemned the Anabaptists as they confessed “That we may obtain this faith, the Ministry of Teaching the Gospel and administering the Sacraments was instituted.”